zfifteen/prime-gap-lognormal/REPO_STORY.md

 But primes also tell a second story through their **gaps** — the distances between consecutive primes.
 This repository reveals that story: **prime gaps follow lognormal distributions and exhibit strong autocorrelation**, patterns incompatible with classical random sieve models.

-## The Findings
+## The Discovery

-From experiments spanning 10^6 to 10^8, three signatures emerge with brutal consistency:
+From experiments spanning 10^6 to 10^8, two discoveries emerge with brutal consistency:

-1. **PNT accuracy**: Prime counts converge to theoretical predictions with sub-logarithmic corrections (slope ≈ -0.0035), reaching 99.99% accuracy at scale.

-2. This computational validation establishes the accuracy of the prime generation and counting framework, providing the 3.foundation for gap analysis.

-3. **Discovery 1 — Lognormal structure**: Gap distributions are lognormal across all scales and bands — 100% of 6 tested bands pass distributional tests with p-values > 0.05.
+1. **Lognormal structure**: Gap distributions are lognormal across all scales and bands — 100% of 6 tested bands pass distributional tests with p-values > 0.05.
 This implies **multiplicative randomness** in gap formation.

-4. **Discovery 2 — Autocorrelation**: Gaps exhibit memory.
+2. **Autocorrelation**: Gaps exhibit memory.
 At 10^8, 98% of tested lags show significant autocorrelation (Ljung-Box p < 0.05).
 Gaps are not independent events.
 ## The Conflict

 These findings collide with the Cramér random model, which assumes gaps behave like independent exponential variables drawn from a Poisson process.
 If gaps were truly random: